 Just two minutes into Tesla’s reveal event, Ford Motor Company teased an electric pony in a tweet.
 From what we can tell, the automaker has revealed the badging for an upcoming electric vehicle – either a battery electric version of the Ford Mustang or a Mustang Hybrid.

-Back in January we reported about a new patent application that was filed with the United States Patent and Trademark Office which provided a bit of insight into the new Ford Mustang Hybrid.
-In February we reported about the Ford electric crossover with several “Mustang-inspired” elements is on the way.
-Now, Ford has taken the fight to Tesla, and has given us more info – well, a photo of what we think to be the logo or badging for the upcoming electrified Mustang (or electric crossover).
+Back in January we reported that Ford filed a new patent application with the United States Patent and Trademark Office that provided some insight into a potentially upcoming Ford Mustang Hybrid.
+In February we reported that the Ford electric crossover with several “Mustang-inspired” elements is on the way.

-On Thursday Ford tweeted “Hold your horses” with the iconic pony logo outlined in an electric blue color against a black backdrop.
-As we mentioned, the tweet (see below) was posted at 8:02 p.m. on the West Coast, just two minutes after Tesla began the Model Y electric SUV reveal.
+On Thursday, Ford tweeted “Hold your horses” accompanied by the iconic pony logo outlined in an electric blue color against a black backdrop.
+The tweet was sent at 8:02 p.m. on the West Coast, just two minutes after Tesla began the Model Y electric SUV reveal.

-The Tesla Model Y will no doubt be a strong contender in the segment – should Tesla keep to a schedule – but Ford, and its 100-plus years of experience, is looking to enter the fray shortly.
-Additionally, the electric Mustang-inspired crossover could spawn an electric Lincoln, too.
-These new EVs would be the establishing vehicles in Ford’s attempt to compete in the electric crossover and luxury electric marketplace.
+The Tesla Model Y will likely be a strong contender in the segment, should Tesla keep to a schedule and actually launch it on time.
+But Ford and its 100-plus years of automaking experience is looking to enter the fray shortly with a bunch of electric offerings, including an electric or electrified Mustang as well as an electric crossover.
+One of these could also spawn a Lincoln variant.
+These new EVs would be establishing Ford the electric vehicle spaces.

-The Mustang-inspired electric crossover could arrive by as early as next year, and could debut in early 2020 as a 2021 model year vehicle, around when the Tesla Model Y is anticipated to launch.
-Don’t hold your breath, though.
+The Mustang-inspired electric crossover, likely called Mach E, could arrive as early as next year, and could debut in early 2020 as a 2021 model year vehicle, around when the Tesla Model Y is anticipated to launch.